 Tall people will need to take extra care as there are two parts of the visit where you need to bend down to pass through.
 The guide will warn you on which parts of the visit these lower places are.

 As well as the Cueva de las Maravillas, Aracena´s old town is also picturesque.
 Perched above the town is the castle and old church.
 Walking up from the main square is uphill but the slopes are not too steep.
+Take your time walking up and enjoy the views.

 Walking to the Church & Castle